NYULibraries/findingaids_eads_v2/README.md

 ### Reindexing changed files in real-time

 A K8s job is triggered every time this index is updated.
-This job calls [a reindex task](https://github.com/NYULibraries/findingaids/blob/master/lib/tasks/findingaids.rake#L61) which gets the previous commit and updates the Solr index with all the changed files.
+This job calls [a re-index task](https://github.com/NYULibraries/ead_indexer/tree/64d4e0048bf687da15016654d371895ca1a77a1f) which gets the previous commit and updates the Solr index with all the changed files.

 ### Reindexing changed files nightly and weekly

-In addition to real-time updates we run a nightly job that reindexes any files changes in commits over the past 24 hours and a weekly job that reindexes changes in commits over the past 7 days.
+In addition to real-time updates we run a nightly job that re-indexes any files changes in commits over the past 24 hours and a weekly job that re-indexes changes in commits over the past 7 days.
 This serves as a failsafe for any failed rebuilds.

 ### Full reindex